The answer to just about every interesting question seems to be "It depends.".

 Leadership is both powerful enough to seem like an advanced technology, and universal enough to suggest that it must appeal to some very fundamental aspect of what it means to be human.

-They are both believed and beloved.
+Effective leaders are both believed and beloved.